-Any entity children or their families access is potentially an outreach point where applications and information about the Hawki program could be available.
-In addition to local DHS offices, schools, daycare centers, WIC sites, etc., other potential outreach sources may include organizations that interact with children and their families (churches, schools, health fairs, etc.).
+Any entity that is accessed by children or their families is potentially an outreach point where applications and information about the Hawki program could be available.
+In addition to local DHS offices, schools, daycare centers, WIC sites, etc., other potential sources through which information could be provided may include organizations that deal with children and their families (churches, schools, health fairs, etc.).